Our Services

 In RBD, muscle activity during REM sleep remains active instead of relaxed.

-If you or your partner notice repeated episodes of acting out dreams, consider taking the next step.
+If you or your partner notice repeated episodes of acting out dreams, it's important to take action and get answers.

-A helpful starting point is using Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to quickly assess whether your symptoms align with RBD and get personalized guidance on next steps.
+Start by using Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to quickly evaluate your symptoms in just a few minutes and receive personalized guidance on what to do next.

 While online tools are not a diagnosis, they can help you organize your symptoms before speaking with a healthcare professional.